charans2605/SCharanKumar/README.md

 This repository contains solutions for the programming problems provided as part of the screening test.

+## Programming Language

+All solutions in this repository are developed using **Python 3**.

+## Code Documentation

+Each program file includes in-line comments that explain the logic, inputs, outputs, and important sections of the code.
+This is intended to improve clarity, maintainability, and ease of understanding for anyone reviewing the code.

 ---

 ### Problem-1: Calculator using Class